Dorzolamide eye solution

 DORZOLAMIDE (dor ZOLE a mide) is used in the eye to treat open-angle glaucoma and high pressure in the eye.

 How should I use this medicine?

 This medicine is only for use in the eye.
 Do not take by mouth.
 Follow the directions on the prescription label.
 Wash hands before and after use.
 Tilt the head back slightly and pull down the lower lid with the index finger to form a pouch.
 Try not to touch the tip of the dropper to your eye or any other surface.
 Squeeze the prescribed number of drops into the pouch.
 Close the eye gently.
 Do not blink.
 Use your doses at regular intervals.
 Do not use your medicine more often than directed.
-If you use other eye medicines, they should be used at least 10 minutes before or after this medicine.
+If you use other eye medicines, they should be used at least 5 minutes before or after this medicine.
 Take out contact lenses before use.
 Contact lenses may be put back in 15 minutes after this medicine.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible: